 It’s no surprise that summertime is a more dangerous time on the road.
 School is out, more kids are outside playing on the streets, and more teenagers are driving on the road.

 As exciting as it can be for them, it’s overall more danger for the rest of us.
 For a summer safety tip, drive carefully by being more aware of your surroundings and always driving at the appropriate speed limit.
-The last thing you want is to end up in a car accident for being distracted.
+The last thing you want is to end up in a car accident because of being distracted.

 Nothing says summertime more than laying out by the pool with a fresh, ice cold beer in hand.
 As warm weather approaches, you’ll probably find yourself indulging in outdoor games and activities where alcohol may be present.